 Multi-Language Support

 Build multilingual websites with Ycode’s localization system.
-You add languages, translate content, and publish translations independently.
+You add languages, translate content directly on the builder canvas, and publish translations independently.

 Adding Languages